rakib38324/ATG.Scroll-Page/README.md

-# ATG.Scroll-Page
+# ATG Scroll-Page

 This is a scrolling animation website.
-When you scroll the page it will change background color and content.
+When you scroll the page it will change the background color and content.

 live link:  https://rakib38324.github.io/ATG.Scroll-Page/
 ## Video: